 The mix-up in medications means you are getting the wrong person’s medication as part of your order.

 Mixing the medications in your bag of medications has serious consequences.
-If you take them, you could be mixing medications which should not be taken together.
+If you take them, you could be mixing medications which should not be taken together and you could suffer adverse drug events such as an overdose.

 Another form of pharmacy negligence which should never happen.